sergio-maldonado/hydraulics_teaching/README.md

 # hydraulics_teaching

 This repository contains various codes illustrating different principles in environmental hydraulics.
-The codes are intended for illustrative/pedagogical purposes.
+The codes are intended for illustrative/pedagogical purposes at undergraduate level.
 A description of each code is provided below.

 ## dif_lagrangian.m
 This Matlab code illustrates the process of diffusion arising from the random motion of individual particles; for example: